Frequently Asked Questions

-Q. Can I mix powders?
+Q. Can I mix different powders?
 Will putting flake in my powder make it spray different?
+Can powder be cured at a lower temperature than that package recommends?
 Can I apply to wood? etc etc.....?

 A. We get all sorts of questions daily from different people with new ideas how to use our powders in a different way.
 The simple answer is: Try it!
 Powder coating is still a fairly new industry, and there are so many questions of what can be done yet.
 Powder coating is more of an art than a science, a lot is truly trial and error.